 There are two different smog licenses in the state of California.
 We have classes that will prepare you to qualify for either one or both licenses.

 - Pass Level 1 and Level 2 Training Classes

 After Completing Above, Smog Inspectors

-- Inspect and certify vehicles which require a Smog Check Inspection.
+- Can Inspect and certify vehicles which require a Smog Check Inspection.

-- May work as a licensed inspector in a licensed Test-Only or a Test-and-repair station.
+- May work as a licensed inspector at any licensed SMOG station

 As a licensed repair technician, you

 - Perform diagnosis and repairs of smog check inspection failures.

 - Perform smog check repairs in a licensed Test-and-Repair or Test-Only station.